-Whether your student joins one of Truman’s many clubs or organizations, attends campus programming events from the Student Activities Board or the Kohlenberg Lyceum Series, gets involved in Residence Life, works out at the Student Recreation Center, or participates in one of the varsity, club, or intramural sports, they will always have something to do on campus.
+Whether your student joins one of Truman’s nearly 250 clubs and organizations, attends campus programming events from the Student Activities Board or the Kohlenberg Lyceum Series, gets involved in Residence Life, works out at the Student Recreation Center, or participates in one of the varsity, club, or intramural sports, they will always have something to do on campus.

 The Office of Financial Aid is the perfect resource for you or your student if you have questions about federal, state, or local loans, loan applications, need-analysis packets, grants, or work study options.
 You are encouraged to complete and file the Free Application for Federal Student Aid (FAFSA) so that your student can be considered for need-based financial assistance.